← Back to Blog

 No printing.
 No scanning.
 No separate payment process.
 One link, one flow, done.

 The fix: Use a quoting tool that combines viewing, signing, and payment into a single mobile-friendly link.
 The client should be able to go from "I got your quote" to "I just paid the deposit" in under 2 minutes.
+(How to actually collect that deposit without chasing people.)

 5. You didn't follow up